 You can use it off the tee or from the fairway.
-If you have a nice lie, you can even use it from the rough.
+You can even use it from the rough if you have a nice lie.
 The key is to get the ball out of the spot you’re in and get some distance on your next shot.

 When it comes to picking a hybrid golf club, deciding which is the right one for your bag can be challenging.
 You need to keep in mind what kind of golfer you are and your level of handicap.
 For newer golfers and those with high handicaps, there are certain features of a hybrid that you’re going to want to look for.

 Here are the best hybrid golf clubs for high handicappers in 2023.

 Best Hybrid Golf Clubs for High Handicappers: Our Top Picks

 Best Overall: Cleveland Golf Launcher Halo Hybrid

 Best Adjustable Hybrid: Callaway Golf 2021 Apex Hybrid